 Employment Outlook and Salary Info

-Operating engineers and other construction equipment operators held 355,140 positions across the country in 2015, the U.S. Bureau of Labor Statistics reported.
-The primary employers of these engineers and construction equipment operators are specialty trade contractors, government agencies and construction firms.
-The mean annual salary for these professionals was $49,110 as of May 2015.
+Operating engineers and other construction equipment operators held 383,480 positions across the country in 2018, the U.S. Bureau of Labor Statistics reported.
+The primary employers of these engineers and construction equipment operators are specialty trade contractors, construction firms and government agencies.
+Jobs are expected to grow by 10% between 2018 and 2028, the BLS also noted.
+The mean annual salary for these professionals was $53,030 as of May 2018.

 Many states require heavy construction equipment operators to have a commercial drivers' license.
 The requirements for earning a commercial license vary from state to state.
 Some employers also require heavy construction equipment operators to gain certification from training schools or professional associations, although this is not especially common.